TobiasEppacher/AppliedRegression/md/03-specification.md

 In Matrix form the model is $y = X\beta + \epsilon$ where $X = \begin{bmatrix} 1 & 0 \\ \vdots & \vdots \\ 1 & 0 \\ 0 & 1 \\ \vdots & \vdots \\ 0 & 1 \end{bmatrix}$ and $\beta = \begin{bmatrix} \beta_1 \\ \beta_2 \end{bmatrix}$.

+When programmed in R, the model can be generated using `lm(y ~ x1 + x2 -1)`.
+The `-1` removes the intercept from the model since it is included by default.
+If the intercept is not removed, the program will crash since the lines are not linearly independent anymore (the sum of the two covariate columns equals the full 1 column of the intercept).

+Alternatively, instead of removing the intercept, one can simply use one of the indicators for that purpose.
+For example, `lm(y ~ x2)` will use the intercept as value for the factor of the first covariate.
+Using `lm(y ~ factor(x))` will even take care of the coding of the covariates automatically.

 ## Interactions

 An interaction happens when the effect of one variable affects the effect of another variable.
 For example, the effect of a drug may be different for different ages.